sydasif/python-book/docs/source/02_basic/index.md

   - Complex
 - None

-In this chapter, we discuss variables, strings, numbers, Boolean values and operators.
+In this chapter, we discuss variables, strings, numbers, built-in function, Boolean values and operators.

 ```{toctree}
 :maxdepth: 1